LibreWeb/LibreWeb-Browser/README.md

 ## Developers

-Decentralized Browser written in C++20 with C libraries.
-And using the [cmark-gfm](https://github.com/github/cmark-gfm) library, used for CommonMark (markdown) parsing.
+Decentralized Browser is written C++ together with some [libraries](/lib).
+It's using the [cmark-gfm](https://github.com/github/cmark-gfm) library for example, which is used for CommonMark (markdown) parsing.

-Browser is using GTK 3 as UI library including Pango & Cairo for text drawing and manipulation.

-For now we will use markdown as the source of the site.
+We're using markdown as the source-code of the content/site.
 No HTML and JavaScript anymore, content is king after all.

+LibreWeb Browser is using [Gnome GTK3](https://developer.gnome.org/gtk3/stable/) as UI framework.

 ### Development Environment